-Motion 5 review
+Motion 5 full review

 Motion 5 offers a new look and greater performance.
 Motion’s engine, now rewritten in Cocoa, incorporates OpenCL support for accelerating computation on compatible graphics cards, 64-bit architecture for optimised computation and access to greater memory resources, and support for Grand Central Dispatch multi-threading technologies – all of which help you squeeze the most out of your hardware.
 As with Final Cut Pro X (FCP X) and Compressor 4, there’s support for ColorSync colour management, and a shared render engine.